vyp/dots/readme.md

 # License

-All my brain extensions are [free software] wherever and whenever it applies: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+All my brain extensions are [free software] wherever and whenever it applies: you can redistribute and/or modify them under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+They are distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 BE CAREFUL and dance with these beasts At YOUR OWN RISK.
 See the GNU Affero General Public License for more details.

-You should have received a copy of the GNU Affero General Public License along with this program in a file in the root directory named `license`.
+You should have received a copy of the GNU Affero General Public License within this repository in a file in the root directory named `license`.
 If not, see
 <http://www.gnu.org/licenses/>.

 [free software]: https://www.gnu.org/philosophy/free-sw.html